 My experience as a consumer

 For example, I have recently had a spate of order problems — as a consumer — with Amazon.
-I ordered items using Amazon Prime and selected next day delivery.
-When an order did not arrive and I received a text saying “delivery attempt failed, you were out” whilst I was sitting there waiting for it.
+I purchased items using Amazon Prime and selected next day delivery.
+The order did not arrive and I received a text saying “delivery attempt failed, you were out” whilst I was sitting there waiting for it.
 I naturally complained.
 I then received a bland “sorry, but it will be delivered tomorrow” email.
 A standard “sorry” email is the last thing I wanted to see.
 I would have preferred an explanation of what went wrong, an assurance that it will be delivered (and how), and then actually receiving the goods.

 I definitely understand that the additional work of comparing each sale with the product listing costs money.
 But so does losing the Buy Box, or being suspended.
 If you send hundreds of orders every day, you likely have a pick list with, presumably, multiple orders per product.
 In that case, check the Amazon listing only once per product — not once per order.